 The Athabasca Glacier offers an up close and personal visit to a small portion of the Columbia Icefields.
 A major attraction ...
 More

-Columbia Icefield Tours and Glacier Experience
+Columbia Icefield Tours & Glacier Adventure

 The Athabasca Glacier offers an up close and personal visit to a small portion of the Columbia Icefields.
 A major attraction is Brewster Tour's, "Glaciers in Motion," a nine and a half-hour interpretive tour of the glacier from within the comfort of a "Snocoach," a customized tour bus equipped with huge all-terrain tires that drives up onto the glacier itself.
 The company recently added the Columbia Icefield Scenic Walk, which gives intrepid tourists a chance to get up close and personal with the retreating glacier, as well as hear about its rich history.
 Checkout the company website for more information about tour schedule.

 We visited last summer -- it was my husbands idea -- I wanted warm why would I want to freeze in July -- well it was breath taking.
 Yes a little expensive -- but it was so quiet and beautiful.
 And you got take a sip of water that mybe a thousand years old -- how cool is that.
 And yes we had someone fall in too!
 Not listening to the guide -- the ride was cool and when you stand next to the snow coach and see just how huge it really is it makes you think how tiny we all really are.
 It may be the last time you get to walk on glacier -- and if you see how much has melted over the years it puts a lot of things in perspective.
 Nature in all its beauty.